35percent/11tystarter/src/heygatepages/newhomesforheygate.md

 ---
 title: The new homes that never got built
 image: img/newhomesforheygate.jpg
+description: Residents were promised shiny new homes most of which nevre got built and the ones that did weren't built in time.
 ---
 As part of the new masterplan, Southwark identified 15 council-owned sites (including play areas, a car park, a vacant nursing home) surrounding the Elephant & Castle, which it plans to hand over to housing associations in return for them building an element of 'social' housing for rehousing Heygate tenants.